2024-2025 MANAS Annual Report

 In-School Events

-• Movie Night: a September outdoor event that was for all Marian Anderson Neighborhood Academy families.
-With a showing of a movie, popcorn, candy and snacks, the schoolyard was a joyful place to be.
+• Movie Night: an autumn outdoor event that was for all Marian Anderson Neighborhood Academy families.
+With a showing of a movie, popcorn, candy and snacks, the schoolyard was buzzing with movies on two screens for all audiences.

 • Fun Day: a May event for students during the school day with a DJ, fun and friendly competitions, face paint, balloon animals, and relay-type events.